Skip Navigation Download Acrobat Reader 5.0 or higher to view PDF files.

 o Avoid using everyday words that can be found in the dictionary

-• Don’t create passwords that are specific to you such as your spouse’s name or your birthdate
+• Don’t create passwords that are specific to you such as your spouse’s name or your birth date

 • Change your passwords often